 - Antlers and Nylabones are very long lasting and can be helpful for a dog of any age.

-There are many other great tools and equipment we didn’t mention: warm jackets, sweaters, and fleeces for cold climates, fun toys like frisbee’s that fly, and floating toys to encourage your puppy to play in the water.
+There are many other great tools and equipment we didn’t mention: warm jackets, sweaters, and fleeces for cold climates, and floating toys to encourage your puppy to play in the water.

 Remember when it comes to dog training, the secret is having the right tools and equipment so you can control your puppy’s environment!